Niraj-Node/BudgetMate/README.md

 ## Accessing the Application

-You can access the BudgetMate application by visiting [budgetmate.great-site.net](https://budgetmate.great-site.net).
+You can access the BudgetMate application by visiting [Deployed Website](http://budgetmate.000.pe).

 ## Contributing Fixes